-This is a web tool to rapidly assess genome editing by CRISPR-Cas9 of a target locus determined by a guide RNA (sgRNA).
+TIDE provides rapid and reliable assessment of genome editing experiments of a target locus.
 Based on the quantitative sequence trace data from two standard capillary sequencing reactions the TIDE software quantifies the editing efficacy and identifies the predominant types of insertions and deletions (indels) in the DNA of a targeted cell pool.
-See Brinkman et al, Nucl.
-Acids Res.
-(2014) for a detailed explanation and examples.

 Currently, ABIF (.ab1) and SCF (.scf) files are supported.
 SCF is an open standard and several tools exist to convert other formats to SCF files.

 The following parameters have default settings but can be adjusted if necessary in the panel to the left by checking the 'advance settings' box.

 These settings determine the window in which the control and test sequences are aligned to determine any offset between the two reads.
 There is usually no need to deviate from the default settings, except when long repetitive sequences are present.

 By default this is set to 100, because base-calling at the start of a Sanger sequence read is often of poor quality.

 right boundary: This is automatically set at break site - 10bp

 These settings determine the sequence segment used for decomposition.
 The decomposition window is set on a sequence segment downstream of the break site.
 The default setting is the largest window possible for the uploaded sequences.
 In general, the larger the decomposition window is chosen, the more robust the estimation of mutations is.